 WHIPS is deployed in the event of a rear-end collision, where the angle and speed of the collision and the nature of the colliding vehicle all have an influence.

 When WHIPS is deployed, the front seat backrests are lowered backward and the seat cushions move downward to change the seating position of the driver and front seat passenger.
 This reduces the risk of whiplash injury.

 WHIPS is a supplement to the seatbelts.
 Always use a seatbelt.

 Never modify or repair the seat or WHIPS yourself.
 Volvo recommends that an authorised Volvo workshop should be contacted.

 If the front seats have been subjected to a major load, such as in conjunction with a collision, the seats must be replaced.
 Some of the seats' protective properties may have been lost even if they do not appear damaged.

-Do not leave any objects on the floor behind or under the front seats or in the seat row behind the driver's seat/passenger seat that may prevent WHIPS from functioning.
+Do not leave any objects on the floor behind or under the front seats or in the rear seat that may prevent WHIPS from functioning.